The Fairness-Accuracy Pareto Front: Fairness measures

 \section{Fairness measures}

-In this section, we first review some standard definitions of fairness, including demographic and conditional parity.
-We then review causal approaches to fairness before introducing a new causal fairness measure.
+We will be examining the fairness-accuracy Pareto front corresponding to a variety of fairness notions.
+In this section we begin by reviewing two common notions of fairness -- demographic and conditional parity.
+We then review causal approaches to fairness.
+Along the way we introduce new estimators of conditional parity and introduce a new causal fairness measure, each of which may be of independent interest.